djalbat/xgl-server/README.md

       textureMap.png(textureDirectoryPath, overlayTextureSize, response);
     });
 ```
-The first `textureDirectoryPath` argument is the path of the directory containing the textures.
+The first `textureDirectoryPath` argument to the `png()` method is the path of the directory containing the textures.
 The second `overlayTextureSize` argument specifies the size of the textures as they appear in the texture map.
 Choose a power of two, for example 64 or 128.
 The third `response` argument should be the response object returned by the Express `get()` method.
 The `png()` method will both set the correct header and pipe the image to this object.

 ## Compiling from source